 Visual Hasluck is a digital humanities (DH) sub-project carried out as part of the “Shared Sacred Sites and the Politics of Pluralism” project at the Institute for Culture, Religion and Public Life, Columbia University, coordinated by Professor Karen Barkey and generously supported by the Luce Foundation.
 The “Shared Sacred Sites” project explores the politics of sharing and tolerance in and around religious sites in historical perspective focusing on regions of the former Ottoman Empire.
 “Visual Hasluck” will develop an interactive version of “Christianity and Islam under the Sultans“, a milestone work by antiquarian and archaeologist F.W.
 Hasluck’s (edited and published in 1929 by his wife Margaret) and publish it as an open and expandable online resource for the spatial history of sacred sites and religious monuments in the (post-)Ottoman world.

-We have begun talks to facilitate the bringing of the Shared Holy Places (lieux saints partagés) exhibit, originally designed by The Museum of European and Mediterranean Civilisations, to the United States.
-The exhibition is an affecting, multimedia exhibit featuring a variety of digital and traditional works of art and artifacts connected to modern shared sacred sites, and it provides us an opportunity to communicate the themes of tolerance and understanding through the arts without defaulting to the hollow rhetoric of “a dialogue of cultures and religions.”
-As the French exhibition describes, “it seems vital, amid debates about the clash of civilisations, to demonstrate that alienation and abhorrence of the other are not the required modalities of interaction between the religions of [the] Mediterranean.”
+These exhibits were initiated after the successful Lieux Saints Partagés exhibit, originally designed by The Museum of European and Mediterranean Civilizations.
+This first exhibition was an affecting, multimedia exhibit featuring a variety of digital and traditional works of art and artifacts connected to modern shared sacred sites, and it provides us an opportunity to communicate the themes of tolerance and understanding through the arts without defaulting to the hollow rhetoric of “a dialogue of cultures and religions.”
+As the French exhibition described, “it seems vital, amid debates about the clash of civilizations, to demonstrate that alienation and abhorrence of the other are not the required modalities of interaction between the religions of [the] Mediterranean.”